 On Fitting Sleeves

 Sewers I meet through my seminars always tell me they can’t get their set-in sleeves to fit.
 They’re too small, too tight, don’t allow mobility… Having compared the sleeves and armholes provided in current commercial patterns to those typically used in ready-to-wear, I’m not surprised.
 I’ve found that almost all ready-to-wear jackets and blouses have lower armholes and wider sleeves than the typical pattern for a similar garment.
 It’s also common for patterns to be wider across the back than comparable ready-to-wear in the same size.
 But such observations can’t do more than point the struggling fitter in the general direction of a cure.
-The most useful place to start solving a sleeve-fitting problem, is with a bit of “research” shopping-try on as many similar garments as necessary until you find one that fits the way you want only in the sleeves and shoulders.
+The most useful place to start solving a problem with fitting sleeves, is with a bit of “research” shopping-try on as many similar garments as necessary until you find one that fits the way you want only in the sleeves and shoulders.
 Don’t look for a garment that fits everywhere-you may not find it-you’re just looking for the sleeves and shoulders.
 I’ll describe how you can turn such a try-on discovery into a lifetime fitting aid.

 Don’t measure yourself, measure what fits